PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 Now compile and run the above code using the shell (see above commands).

 You may ask yourself "how does printf know when to stop offsetting in a char array (aka string)"?
-Every "string" in C by default ends with a special *null terminating character*, namely `\0`.
+Every "string" in C by default ends with a special *null terminating character*, which look like this `\0`.

-Even though we didn't add a `\0` to the end of our string, C added it for us (or C checked the the value was not a "null" value, we'll see what null is in a second).
+Even though we didn't add a `\0` to the end of our string, C added it for us.

 # Addresses
 We can make a variable that holds an "address number" to a block of memory.
 We call variables that hold a memory address "pointers".
 An address in C is actually an "unsigned" `long` type. ("unsigned" means the first bit is NOT used for a positive or negative sign, so the number can only be positive).